cmptrnb/Xray-examples/VLESS-XHTTP-Reality-steal-oneself/README.md

 ```

-## 3. Configure Nginx as a reverse proxy
+## Step 3.
+Configure Nginx as a reverse proxy

 Install Nginx: